- How to Build a Relationship with your Guidance Counselor - October 30, 2016

 A Note on Declaring Time Commitments

 Before we get to the good stuff, we’d like to make a quick note on declaring time commitments.
 Students often feel pressured to over-estimate their hourly commitments to clubs in order to make it seem like they have put in more care and effort than they actually have.
 This is a mistake.
-It is natural to have an array of activities that require different time commitments; especially if you are making use of all 10 activity slots, colleges will not expect that every activity you list took up several hours each week.
+It is natural to have an array of activities that require different time commitments, especially if you are making use of all ten activity slots.
+Colleges will not expect that every activity you list took up several hours each week.

 Once you’ve determined how many weeks of school you attend per year, the rest will be easy.
 You can quickly calculate your time commitments by estimating how many times per week each club meets and how long each meeting lasts.
 It’s okay if this is an estimate as long as you’re being honest.
 So rounding a club’s meeting time to an hour if it sometimes only meets for 55 minutes is totally understandable.
 But calculating that you spend an hour per week on a commitment when you likely only spend 30 minutes is not honest.